dopexencial/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash
-#This is the readme of a repository
+script that prints the absolute path name of the current working directory.